A Small Town in Germany: Writing

 Le Carré was initially unhappy with the book, later writing in the foreword to a 1991 reprinting that the novel "is printed with aversion in my memory".
 In the same foreword, le Carré revealed that he based the hostile, reactionary Turner on himself, admitting that he was going through a nervous breakdown at the time of writing due to the dissolution of his marriage; he would ultimately stop work on the book for a period to deal with his personal life before returning to it later.
-For a period, he believed the book would be his farewell to espionage fiction, following it up with a semi-autobiographical literary novel he intended to restart his career, The Naive and Sentimental Lover.
+For a period, he believed the book would be his farewell to espionage fiction, following it up with a semi-autobiographical literary novel he intended to restart his career, The Naïve and Sentimental Lover.
 In retrospect, he wrote there that "the novel is not the eyesore I always imagine it to be".

-John le Carré said that his intention was "to write something close to a black comedy about British political manners, and yet the result was widely perceived to be ferociously anti-German".
+Le Carré said that his intention was "to write something close to a black comedy about British political manners, and yet the result was widely perceived to be ferociously anti-German".
 He said that he wanted to write "an informed nightmare, not an accurate prophecy.
 My aim was to tell what I might best call a political ghost story".
-Leo Harting is the ghost, Alan Turner is his exorcist and Bradfield is the owner of the haunted house.
+Harting is the ghost, Turner is his exorcist and Bradfield is the owner of the haunted house.
 While most of the characters were original creations, le Carré wrote that Leo was directly based on a man he knew during his diplomatic service whom he referred to only as "Herr Junger," an "embassy fixer" who was able to acquire discount goods for the staff using his various contacts in other embassies.

-He created the first drafts of the book in Vienna, where Simon Wiesenthal helped him with Karfeld's background.
+Le Carré created the first drafts of the book in Vienna, where Simon Wiesenthal helped him with Karfeld's background.

+With the book in a confused state of rewriting, Jane Eustace gave le Carré significant help with rescuing it.
+Soon after publication, he wrote "When the book was in shreds, it was she who helped me piece it together and make something of it.
+I find her compassionate, understanding, and remarkably intelligent".
+After Le Carré divorced his first wife in 1971, Eustace became his second.